 Unique three-fold effect

 Based on nature’s methods.
-Proven, unique three-fold effect for complete wound healing: antimicrobial, anti-inflammatory, enhances re-epithelialization.
+Proven, unique three-fold effect for complete wound healing: antimicrobial, soothing, enhances re-epithelialization.
 Proven cost-effectiveness.

 In everyday home use Abilar is a natural method that can be used for scratches, abrasions, inflamed and irritated wounds, burns etc. regardless of wound type, etiology and exudate level.